 The California Heat is a member of the Southern California Amateur Hockey Association (SCAHA).
 SCAHA is made of many travel clubs within many different counties.
 As a member of SCAHA, we look to them for guidance to ensure we are in line with the league as a whole.
-As COVID-19 protocols are different within each county, the SCAHA Executive Board has asked each club in the league to provide their specific COVID-19 protocols to them.
-SCAHA will post each club’s protocols to the SCAHA website as soon as possible.
+As COVID-19 protocols are different within each county, the SCAHA Executive Board has asked each club in the league to make their specific COVID-19 protocols available on their respective websites.
 This will allow every club to be aware of the protocols for the clubs and rinks they will be visiting throughout the season.
-They have also asked that each club post their specific COVID-19 policy to their website.

 The LACDPH Health Officer order mandates that youth sports leagues must do the following: